Barn’s burnt down–

 I thought that when I stopped working with clients in January, that I’d have plenty of time to work on my writing career and answer prelaw questions through Twitter, the Prelaw Guru Blog, and my personal statement class.
 But over the last four months, I’ve realized that writing is what I want to do.
 Full time.

 I’m excited to become a fiction and nonfiction author.
 Last year, I published a middle-grade novel called The Contenders.
 This year, I’m writing a suspense novel for adults.
-I’m also writing a proposal for a personal finance book for college students to pitch to publishers.
-I’ve got lots of ideas for books for college students and I hope this is just the first one in a series.
+I’m also writing a proposal for a personal finance book for college students.

 It’s bittersweet to close down Prelaw Guru but the time feels right.